(This page revised September 7, 2016)

 If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.

 (David Kahn, Inc.) A manufacturing company located in North Bergen, New Jersey.
 Founded in 1896 by David Kahn, a Jewish immigrant.
 Kahn’s company manufactured ornate pencil cases, mechanical pencils, and pens, initiating its Wearever brand of fountain pens in about 1918.
 It sold third-tier pens and pencils (and, during the 1930s, combos) in a bewildering variety of styles over the years, under the Wearever brand and others such as Jefferson, Leeds, and Onward.
-During the 1930s, Kahn also sold a better low-priced pen line called Pioneer, featuring a two-piece nib (U.S. Patent Nº 1,989,220) consisting of a very small 14K gold nib held in a stainless steel frame to make a complete nib large enough to fit properly into an average-sized pen.
-In the late 1920s, Kahn investigated the injection molding process then being developed in Germany; he brought machinery back to the U.S. and was probably the first manufacturer to produce injection-molded pens.
+During the 1930s, Kahn also sold a better low-priced pen line called Pioneer, featuring a two-piece nib (U.S. Patent No 1,989,220) consisting of a very small 14K gold nib held in a stainless steel frame to make a complete nib large enough to fit properly into an average-sized pen.
+At one point, Pioneer was a separate brand from Wearever, with clips imprinted with only the DK logo and the name Pioneer; but at another time it appears to have been a model range within the Wearever line, with clips imprinted Wearever Pioneer. ¶ In the late 1920s, Kahn investigated the injection molding process then being developed in Germany; he brought machinery back to the U.S. and was probably the first manufacturer to produce injection-molded pens.
 For many years after World War II, Kahn was the world’s largest manufacturer of fountain pens.
 For most of its history, the Wearever brand meant steel nibs, but some customers expressed a desire for Wearevers with gold nibs, and Kahn provided them.
 Perhaps the best known Wearever model was the Pennant, produced in the millions during the 1950s.
 Shown below are Wearever Supreme, Pacemaker, and Pennant models, a Jefferson pen, and a Pioneer 191P.
 The company was sold to Dixon in 1986.
 See also Pacemaker, Pennant, Supreme, Zenith.

 |karat||(abbr.
 K or KT; also carat, abbr.
 C or CT) A system for specifying the quality of gold alloys by stating how many parts of gold per 24 parts of the total metal content, measured by weight, are contained in a given alloy.
 24-karat (24K) is pure gold, 12K is 50% gold by weight, and so on.
 14K and 18K are the alloys most commonly used in pens.|